flightaware/starch/README.md

 a build flavor for ARM, because ARM and x86 object code can't be linked together into a single binary.

+## Alignment

+A function can optionally include an aligned version; this is a version of the function with an independent call point and wisdom, which assumes that data passed to the function is already aligned.
+Each flavor has an associated alignment in bytes, but otherwise it is up to the implementations to decide what exactly is aligned.
+Implementations for an aligned function on a flavor that specifies an alignment (>1 byte) will be compiled twice, once with an alignment of 1 and once with the flavor's alignment, to generate two different compiled versions.

+starch provides macros to help with alignment:

+ * `STARCH_ALIGNMENT`, in implementations, is the alignment (in bytes) that implementations can assume.
+ * `STARCH_MIX_ALIGNMENT`, defined in the generated header file, is the required alignment (in bytes) for callers of the _aligned version of a function.
+   It is the largest alignment of all flavors in the mix.
+ * `STARCH_ALIGNED(ptr)` in implementations evaluates to `ptr` while hinting to the compiler that the data is aligned according to STARCH_ALIGNMENT.
+This maps to gcc's `__builtin_assume_aligned` builtin.

 ## Benchmarks

 Functions can optionally provide a benchmark helper by defining a